nikhil1raghav/blog/content/about.md

 noComment=true
 +++

 Hi, I'm Nikhil.
-I'm a programmer with wide range of interests and this is where I write about them.
+I'm an engineer with wide range of interests and this is where I write about them.
 I like solving puzzles, singing, reading all kind of books (except self-help), designing, programming, watching good old movies, ricing linux and nerding out on things I know and care about.